 IT services have lifecycles just like processes and products.
-In the best practices of ITIL service management, services lifecycles are defined to describe the process of how services are initiated and maintained.
+In the best practices of ITIL service management, service lifecycles are defined to describe the process of how services are initiated and maintained.
 Without these ITIL lifecycles, services can not be implemented and managed with optimal efficiency and efficacy.
 It is important to adhere to the principles of the ITIL lifecycles for IT services to run smoothly.
 The ITIL lifecycle for services is designed into five stages.
 These stages are interlinked.
-The reason behind this is to ensure that the end-goal is always kept in mind during all the stages of the ITIL lifecycle for services.
+The reason behind this is to ensure that the end goal is always kept in mind during all the stages of the ITIL lifecycle for services.
 This interlinked system is designed to enable consistent IT services.

 You can also learn more about ITIL Service Lifecycles in the ITIL Foundation Certification Training or you can take 10 Full Realistic ITIL® Foundation Exams in ITIL® Foundation Exams & ITIL® Overview.

 This figure defines the stages of the ITIL Lifecycle for services.
 The ITIL Lifecycle for services includes Service Strategy, Service Design, Service Transition, Service Operation, and Continual service improvement stages respectively.
 As can be seen from the figure, Service Strategy lies at the core of the ITIL lifecycle.
 The stages: Service Design, Service Transition, and Service operation forms a logical flow to take a service from an idea into an implemented service that customers can use.